AlexisPell/Clean-code-rest-model/README.md

 ---

-<p align="center"> This is more about structures and code separing, than MobX-express, using clean code pattern on back and on front business logic separed from ui
+<p align="center"> This is more about structures and code separing, than MobX-express, because here it is used clean code pattern on back.
+And on frontend business logic is being separed from ui side
     <br>
 </p>